progmaticltd/homebox/docs/features.md

 SPA is essentially next generation port knocking.
 It is using encryption and HMAC keys, to open your firewall for an SSH connection.

 - Supports HMAC authenticated encryption for both Rijndael and GnuPG.
 - Replay attacks are detected and thwarted by SHA-256 digest comparison of valid incoming SPA packets.

 More details explained on the [Comprehensive Guide](spa-fwknop).

-## DNS automatic update

-If you are using Gandi as your DNS provider, the installation script can automatically create DNS entries for your mail server.

 ## LetsEncrypt certificates management